shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

      ![Screenshot of the Discover machines' panel from Azure Migrate, highlighting the download link for the Hyper-V replication provider software installer.](Images/upd-e3-t2-s3.png?raw=true "Replication provider download link")

-1. Return to the **Discover** page in your browser select the blue **Download** button and download the registration key file.
+1. Return to the **Discover** page in your browser, select the blue **Download** button and download the registration key file.

      ![Screenshot of the Discover machines' panel from Azure Migrate, highlighting the download link Hyper-V registration key file.](Images/upd-e3-t2-s4.png "Download registration key file")

 1. Open the **AzureSiteRecoveryProvider.exe** installer you downloaded a moment ago.
 On the **Microsoft Update** tab, select **Off** and select **Next**.
 Accept the default installation location and select **Install**.

-    > **Note:** If you are prompted with a pop-up like the latest version of the Provider is installed on this server.
+    > **Note:** If you are prompted with a pop-up, like the latest version of the Provider is installed on this server.
 Would you like to proceed to registration? select **Yes**.
 (You can directly jump to the next step in that case.)

      ![Screenshot of the ASR provider installer.](Images/upd-asr-provider-install.png "Azure Site Recovery Provider Setup")

-1. When the installation has completed select **Register**.
+1. When the installation has completed, select **Register**.
 Browse to the location of the key file you downloaded.
-When the key is loaded select **Next**.
+When the key is loaded, select **Next**.

      ![Screenshot of the ASR provider registration settings.](Images/upd-asr-registration.png "Key file registration")